City Year Boston board

 Sandra Lopez Burke has a wealth of experience building public-private partnerships that have successfully helped youth reach their full potential in both the sports and academic sectors.
 Prior to moving to the Boston area, the native Texan worked for the San Antonio Sports Foundation, where she managed national sporting events and helped establish Dreams for Youth, a program aimed at introducing San Antonio’s systematically underserved youth to Olympic sports.
 She culminated her decade of service in Texas as the executive director of the NCAA Men’s Final Four.
 In 1998, Sandra relocated to Massachusetts and joined Mayor Menino’s millennial celebration committee as the vice president of Boston 2000.
 After the turn of the millennium, Sandra joined City Year, Inc. as the director of individual giving.
 She subsequently served four years as vice president and chief of staff to the CEO and in 2007, was named vice president and executive director of the organization’s founding site, City Year Boston.
 In addition to her role at City Year, Sandra is on the board of Dana Hall School in Wellesley.
 She lives in Dedham and is the mother of four children, two of whom are proud City Year alumnae and one of whom is a U.S. Army veteran.

-Reed Chisholm is a managing director, private wealth advisor.
-He has been with Goldman Sachs for over 24 years.
+Reed is a Managing Director, Private Wealth Advisor.
+He has been with Goldman Sachs for over 28 years.
 His Boston-based team advises high net worth families, foundations and tax exempt organizations on investment strategy, asset allocation and risk management.
-In addition to his work at Goldman Sachs, Reed is also a trustee at The New England Aquarium and The Nantucket Cottage Hospital.
+In addition to his work at Goldman Sachs, Reed is involved in The Dana Hall School, the New England Aquarium, and The Nantucket Cottage Hospital.
 Reed earned his Bachelor of Science in business from Providence College.
+Reed formerly served as City Year Boston’s Seven Generations Board Chair from 2015-2018.

-Sally Dornaus joined Bain Capital Credit (formerly Sankaty Advisors) in 2006.
-She is a managing director, the chief financial officer and a Risk & Oversight Committee member.
-Previously, Sally was a senior manager at PricewaterhouseCoopers in their Investment Management practice focusing on alternative investment products.
-Sally received an MS/MBA from Northeastern University and a Bachelor of Arts from Brandeis University.
-Sally is a certified public accountant.
+Sally joined Bain Capital in 2006.
+She is a Managing Director, the Chief Financial Officer and a Risk & Oversight Committee member.
+Previously, Sally was a Senior Manager at PricewaterhouseCoopers in their Investment Management practices in Boston and London focusing on alternative investment products.
+Sally received an M.S./M.B.A. from Northeastern University and a B.A. from Brandeis University.
+Sally is a Certified Public Accountant.

 Eran Lobel founded ELEMENT productions in 1998 and grew it into one of Boston’s premiere full service production and post-production companies.
 He leads a talented team of directors, producers and editors and has produced award winning commercials, web video, television programs and documentaries.
 ELEMENT works with top brands such as Nike, GMC, Subway, Dunkin Donuts, Buick, Fidelity, Verizon, Hasbro and ESPN.
 Their agency clients include Hill Holliday, BBDO, MMB, Digitas, Saatchi and Saatchi and Arnold.
 The company’s objective is to manage a creative and efficient production and post-production workflow and to provide fully integrated services to maximize its clients’ needs.
 ELEMENT is a member of AICP and Eran is a founding board member of both FILMA and the Massachusetts Production Coalition (MPC) and is an active board member of the Boston Ad Club.
 He is a graduate of UMass Amherst and received an MBA from Boston University.